-The children will begin the topic by being given an invitation to a picnic in the park.
-They will need to decide during the duration of the topic which National Park they would prefer as a picnic location.
+The children will need to decide during the duration of the topic which National Park they would prefer as a picnic location.
 During the first lesson they will take part in an Atlas quiz to start the topic.
-They will start to prepare for a trip to the South Downs National Park.

 Quality Text / Whole Class Reader: